bueltge/addquicktag/readme.txt

 * Update readme and add an example for this filter; also an Gist for use faster

 = 2.0.2 =
-* change hook for include styles and scriptes for compatibility in WP 3.4
+* change hook for including styles and scripts for compatibility in WP 3.4

 = 2.0.1 =
 * Bugfix on JS for WP smaller 3.3; use quickbuttons clean on html-editor with core-buttons